ABOhiccups/GBI-480p-Fullscreen-Presets/README.md

 For mClassic.
 Make sure the switch is set to...
 - Processing mode (Green LED) for Game Boy Advance and Game Boy Advance Video.
-- Retro mode (Blue LED) for Game Boy Color.
+- Retro mode (Blue LED) for Game Boy and Game Boy Color.

 ## Types of Presets Files
 ### gbi